Kuber: In Avar Pannonia

 Kuber was the ruler of a mixed population in the Avar Khaganate, including the descendants of the prisoners of war whom the Avars had captured in the Balkan Peninsula and settled around Sirmium.
 He was made governor by the khagan.
 Historian Samuel Szádeczky-Kardoss – who accepts Kuber's identification as Kubrat's son and thus a scion of the royal Dulo clan – writes that Kuber became governor of that region, because the Khagan wanted to separate him from his Bulgar subjects who had followed him from the Pontic steppes.
-Kuber's subjects called themselves Sermesianoi, but the Byzantines regarded them "Bulgars".
+Kuber's subjects called themselves Sermesianoi, but the Byzantines regarded them as "Bulgars".
 They preserved their Christian traditions, although their ancestors had been taken to the Avar Khaganate about 60 years before Kuber's appointment.

 The Sermesianoi did not cease to dream of their return to their ancestors' homes.
 Taking advantage of his subjects' feelings, Kuber rose up in open rebellion against the Khagan "in our times", according to the Miracles of Saint Demetrius.
 Modern historians say that Kuber's rebellion occurred in the 670s or early 680s.
 Around 70,000 Sermesianoi joined him and departed for the Byzantine Empire.
 The khagan attempted to hinder their migration, but they routed the Avars in five or six battles and crossed the river Danube.